Green grape smoothies are refreshing, easy and full of nutrition including antioxidants and vitamin K.

 Want to add even more protein to this smoothie?
 Here are a few ideas:

 Add ½ cup yogurt - I love coconut yogurt, unsweetened.

-Add 1-2 tbsp of cashew butter or almond butter both have a mild flavor and go well with sweet fruits.
+Add 1-2 tablespoon of cashew butter or almond butter both have a mild flavor and go well with sweet fruits.

-1-2 tbsp of chia seeds - for added protein and fiber, but note the seeds will add speckles to the drink.
+1-2 tablespoon of chia seeds - for added protein and fiber, but note the seeds will add speckles to the drink.

 This smoothie recipe is not a concentrate so I freeze it, store it, and the night before I want to make it, I pop the ice cubes in a glass and let it thaw overnight in the refrigerator.
 The next day, I give it a brief blend, add anything else if I want, and drink!

 I also have on this blog a make-ahead concentrated smoothie cube recipe how-to that allows you to make concentrations of smoothie mixture so the next day all you do is add a liquid and blend.